gabe-kai/EarthRing/docs/01-architecture-overview.md

 - Better suited for algorithmic work (terrain generation, NPC population distribution, city growth)
 - Can scale independently from main server
 - Communicates with main server via REST API (FastAPI framework)
-- **Status**: ✅ Implemented (Phase 1: basic ring floor geometry, full generation with buildings in Phase 2)
+- **Status**: ✅ Implemented (Phase 1: basic ring floor geometry with station flares, full generation with buildings in Phase 2)

 **Decision**: Use Go for the main game server (performance-critical real-time operations) and Python for the procedural generation service (algorithm-heavy work).
 This separation allows independent scaling and optimization of each service.